2014 Dubai Sevens

 The 2014 Dubai Sevens was the second tournament within the 2014-2015 Sevens World Series.
 It was held over the weekend of 5–6 December 2014 at The Sevens Stadium in Dubai, United Arab Emirates.

 Format

-The teams are drawn into four pools of four teams each.
-Each team plays every other team in their pool once.
+The teams were drawn into four pools of four teams each.
+Each team played the other three teams in their pool once.
 The top two teams from each pool advance to the Cup/Plate brackets.
 The bottom two teams from each group go to the Bowl/Shield brackets.

 Teams

 The 16 participating teams for the tournament:

 Match officials

 The match officials for the 2014 Dubai Sevens are as follows: